robert-he/boost_web_public/README.md

 # 📱project-boost-web

-This project was built using JavaScript, React, Express.js, Node, React-Router
+This project was built using JavaScript, React, Express.js, Node, React-Router, Redux

 ## 🎨 Design